-Equity instruments issued by an entity in the Company are classified as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.
+Equity instruments issued by the Company are classified as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.

-Equity instruments issued by an entity in the Company are recognized at the proceeds received, net of direct issue costs.
+Equity instruments issued by the Company are recognized at the proceeds received, net of direct issue costs.